-- Children in Year One complete assessment papers in English, Maths, Non-Verbal Reasoning and Verbal Reasoning Level 5 at the beginning to inform the teacher of a baseline.
-Assessment papers Level 6 are completed in the spring term and at the end of the school year and are used to measure progress. - Children in Year Two complete assessment papers in English, Maths, Non-Verbal Reasoning and Verbal Reasoning Level 7 at the beginning of the school year.
+- Children in Year One complete assessment papers in English, Maths, Non-Verbal Reasoning and Verbal Reasoning Level 6 at the beginning to inform the teacher of a baseline.
+Assessment papers are completed again at the end of the school year and are used to measure progress. - Children in Year Two complete assessment papers in English, Maths, Non-Verbal Reasoning and Verbal Reasoning Level 7 at the beginning of the school year.
 Assessments undertaken are for the appropriate age group.
 These results are standardised and shared with the Head teacher and with parents at future school meetings.
 At the end of the school year level 7 tests are repeated to measure progress.